Institutes & Centers

 Montana Entomology Collection

-The Montana Entomology Collection, the largest and most diverse natural history museum in Montana, houses the largest collections of insects from Montana and the Greater Yellowstone Ecosystem and contains insects from every continent except Antarctica.
-The collection also includes specimens from the Virgin Islands Beetle Fauna Project.
+The Montana Entomology Collection is the largest and most diverse natural history museum in Montana.
+It houses the largest collections of insects from Montana and the Greater Yellowstone Ecosystem and contains insects from every continent except Antarctica.
 The Systematic Entomology Laboratory houses researchers and collections involved in documenting and understanding the evolution and biodiversity of the insects and related taxa.

-The state-of-the-art ABSL-2 large animal research facility is approximately 7,400 sq. ft. and has two animal quarantine rooms capable of holding approximately 4-5 calves each, four procedure rooms that hold 4 calves each, and two surgical suites, all under stringent climate control and ventilation for safety.
-The facility has the capacity to handle over 24 calves at any one time.
-The facility has shower-in/shower-out capability for safety of the investigators, and the flow of traffic and air in the facility is designed to avoid infection of investigators and animal caretakers.
-Containment is also designed to prevent cross-contamination of pathogens between rooms, yet provide easy movement of large animals in and out of the rooms.
+The state-of-the-art ABSL-2 large animal research facility is approximately 7,400 sq. ft. and has two quarantine rooms capable of holding approximately 4-5 calves each, four procedure rooms that hold 4 calves each and two surgical suites, all under stringent climate control and ventilation.
+The facility has the capacity to handle over 24 calves at a time.
+It has shower-in/shower-out capability for investigator safety, and the flow of traffic and air in the facility is designed to avoid infection of investigators and caretakers.
+Containment is designed to prevent cross-contamination between rooms, yet provide easy movement of large animals.
 The facility will allow the growth and expansion of education and research programs that better meet current and future needs of agriculture and the livestock industry, especially in the area of animal infectious diseases.
-The overall goal of our large animal research program is to better understand mechanisms of infection, determine how the animal defends against infection, and ultimately show how we can enhance resistance to infection to control the associated damage and prevent further spread of the infectious organism.
+The goal of our research is to better understand mechanisms of infection, determine how animals defend against infection and ultimately show how we can enhance resistance to control associated damage and prevent further spread.

-The BSL-3 facility consists of about 2400 sq. ft. of BSL-3 containment that includes 4 laboratory rooms, an animal containment room designed for small laboratory animals, an animal procedure room and an additional 1200 sq. ft. of support space.
-The facility is state-of-the-art and built to the specifications of the Center for Disease Control (CDC).
-All of the air handling, heating and cooling equipment in the building is redundant and the full electrical load of the building is backed up by an automatically operated generator.
-The building has an extensive security system and access to the building is limited to a few approved individuals who undergo extensive training and participate in a comprehensive occupational health and surveillance program.
-The investigators working in the facility are approved to work with the select agents Coxiella burnetii (causative agent of Q fever), Brucella abortus, and Brucella melitensis (both causative agents for brucellosis).
-Future work is also planned with Yersinia pestis (causative agent of plague).
-All of these agents are zoonotic in that they can be transmitted from livestock to humans and are concerns for biodefense.
-Although the work in the BSL-3 utilizes mice as an experimental animal, the intent is that results of our experiments can eventually be translated to therapeutic and prophylactic treatments for infectious diseases of humans and/or livestock.
+The BSL-3 facility consists of about 2400 sq. ft. of BSL-3 containment that includes 4 laboratory rooms, an animal containment room for small laboratory animals, an animal procedure room and an additional 1200 sq. ft. of support space.
+The facility is state-of-the-art and built to the specifications of the Center for Disease Control and Prevention.
+All the air handling, heating and cooling equipment is redundant and the full electrical load is backed up by a generator.
+The building has an extensive security system and access is limited to approved individuals who undergo extensive training and participate in a comprehensive occupational health and surveillance program.
+Investigators working in the facility are approved to work with Coxiella burnetii (causative agent of Q fever), Brucella abortus, and Brucella melitensis (both causative agents for brucellosis).
+Future work is planned with Yersinia pestis (causative agent of plague).
+All these agents are zoonotic in that they can be transmitted from livestock to humans.
+Although the work uses mice as an experimental animal, the intent is that results of our experiments can eventually be translated for treatments for infectious diseases of humans and/or livestock.

 Meat and Meat Processing Center

-The MSU Meat and Meat Processing Center is a state-inspected facility with the capability for processing meat animals.
+The MSU Meat Lab and Meat Processing Center is a state-inspected facility for processing meat animals.
 It has much of the equipment necessary for sausage and ham manufacturing.
-In addition, there is a chemistry laboratory for analysis of a wide range of physical and chemical properties of meat.
-The mission of the Processing Center is to conduct basic and applied research as well as supplying expertise for new product development.
-Applied research efforts involve development and adaptation of new processing technology, with emphasis on product quality, shelf-life and safety.
-In addition, basic research involves evaluation of factors affecting tenderness, color and other carcass characteristics.
-One important role of the center is to assist the industry in understanding the needs of customers, both in domestic and export markets.
+There is a chemistry laboratory for analysis of a wide range of physical and chemical properties of meat.
+The mission of the Processing Center is to conduct basic and applied research as well as supplying expertise for product development.
+Applied research efforts involve development and adaptation of new processing technology with emphasis on quality, shelf-life and safety.
+Basic research involves evaluation of factors affecting tenderness, color and other carcass characteristics.
+One important role is to assist the industry in understanding the needs of customers in domestic and export markets.
 Further outreach programs include short courses and seminars about meat and meat products.

 Wool Lab

-One of only three research wool labs in the United States, the Montana Wool Lab was established by the sheep producers of Montana to serve the sheep industry.
+One of the only research wool labs in the U.S., the Montana Wool Lab was established by the sheep producers to serve the industry.
 The Montana Legislature approved funding for a building and equipment in 1945, and construction of the Wool Lab was completed in 1947.
-The laboratory's primary functions include research, service and education.
-The Montana Wool Lab houses the most advanced technological equipment for measuring fiber diameter, has been instrumental in improving Montana's wool quality and continues to educate students and growers on the economical and environmental benefits of sheep.
+Construction of a new Combined State Labs building, the lab's new home, began in May 2024.
+The Montana Wool Lab houses the most advanced technological equipment for measuring fiber diameter, has been instrumental in improving Montana's wool quality and continues to educate students and growers on the economic and environmental benefits of sheep.

 Oscar Thomas Nutrition Center

 The Oscar Thomas Nutrition Center was built in 1967-68.
-Along with the laboratory facility there is an environmentally controlled metabolism room for small and large animals.
-There is also an attached barn with four individual pens.
-It is located off-campus on the MSU Agricultural Experiment Station, Livestock, Research and Teaching Center.
+Along with the laboratory facility, it houses an environmentally controlled metabolism room for small and large animals.
+There is an attached barn with four individual pens.
 The headquarters for the beef cattle and horse operations are also located here.
-The Livestock Research and Teaching Center has a research feedlot, Calan gate facility, feedmill, and artificial insemination building.
-Surrounding pastures and hayfields help support the animals housed there.
+The Livestock Research and Teaching Center has a research feedlot, Calan gate facility, feedmill and artificial insemination building.

 Equestrian Pavilion

-Montana State University Farrier School offers an eleven-week program designed specifically for those who wish to pursue careers as farriers.
-This professional course provides students with the opportunity to obtain a solid background in the field of farrier science through the application of sound principles in a practical hands-on setting.
+The Farrier School offers an eleven-week program designed for those who wish to pursue careers as farriers.
+This professional course provides students with the opportunity to obtain a background in the field of farrier science through the application of sound principles in a practical hands-on setting.